 Bibbs lives and works in Chicago, Illinois.

-While working between these traditional and experimental textile processes, my large-scale weavings navigate past experiences in what I consider to be "chapters."
-Small-scale weavings, such as those from the Journal Series, are similar to handwritten journaling, which documents daily observations with found objects and materials.
-With ongoing tactility and material investigation, the works inspire an internal space externalized through the play of intricacy, color, and form, often inspired by the fluidity of mark-making and tone associated with painting.
-As I want my works to speak to people, their display—especially in juxtaposing scale and texture—invites intuitive engagement and consideration of the viewers' own physical and conceptual associations within the pieces.
+There are parallels between the slow process of navigating personal experiences and the rhythmic textile techniques of hand-carding, hand-spinning, and handweaving, both of which are forms of transformative repetition.
+While working with these traditional and experimental textile processes, my large-scale weavings explore past experiences in what I consider "chapters."
+Smaller weavings, like those in the Journal Series, are similar to handwritten journaling, documenting daily observations with found objects and materials.
+Through ongoing tactile and material exploration, my works inspire an internal space externalized through the play of intricacy, color, and form, often inspired by the fluidity of mark-making and tone associated with painting.
+I want my works to speak to viewers; their display—especially in contrasting scale and texture—encourages intuitive engagement and invites viewers to reflect on their own physical and conceptual connections within the pieces.